dmwm/cms-htcondor-es/service-logstash/README.md

 ### Setup

-We have set up a logstash/filebeat instance on vocms0240.cern.ch to feed log files from running spider_cms to es-cms.cern.ch [`logmon` tenant] for monitoring.
+We have set up a logstash/filebeat instance on vocms0240.cern.ch to feed log files from running spider_cms cron job processes to https://es-cms.cern.ch (alias to es-cms1.cern.ch) `logmon` tenant to monitor.
 The way it works is that filebeat tails the logfiles and preformats the harvested messages, adding tags about the hostname, log-path, etc, and then feeds them to logstash.
 Logstash attempts to match the messages to a set of known formats, which extracts information from the messages, stores it in fields, and sets a `message_type` field.